arielherself/espresso/README.md

 The<strong> European Commission </strong>proposed a price cap on [natural gas](https://te.arielherself.xyz/graphic-detail/2022/11/03/mild-autumn-weather-has-sent-european-gas-prices-plummeting) sold in the EU.
 The ceiling, set at €275 ($283) per megawatt-hour for month-ahead contracts on a key benchmark exchange, would serve as an emergency brake if prices were to soar past that level.
 The proposal will be debated by EU energy ministers on Thursday.

+America’s Supreme Court cleared the way for Congress to obtain <strong>Donald Trump’s tax returns</strong>.
+Since 2019 Mr Trump has [tried to shield them](https://te.arielherself.xyz/democracy-in-america/2019/10/14/why-the-battle-over-donald-trumps-financial-records-will-drag-on) from Democratic lawmakers investigating potential conflicts of interest in his dealings as both president and businessman.
+Republicans have promised to quash those probes when they assume control of the House in January.

 <strong>Cyril Ramaphosa</strong>, South Africa’s president, is ahead in the competition to lead the <strong>African National Congress</strong> into the next election, in 2024.
 Mr Ramaphosa, who is the current head of the ruling party, received over 2,000 nominations while his nearest competitor, Zweli Mkhize, a former health minister, has about 900.
 The ANC is due to hold a conference in December where the party will make the final decision.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>Italy’s</strong> [right-wing government](https://te.arielherself.xyz/europe/2022/10/22/giorgia-meloni-and-her-allies-take-power-in-italy) agreed its first budget, which includes a windfall tax of 35% on the profits of energy companies until mid-2023.
 The spending plan for €35bn ($36bn), which earmarks funds to fight high energy prices, will be predominantly funded through borrowing.
 But the target deficit of 4.5% of GDP next year has assuaged fears of the high-debt country colliding with the EU.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Crypto’s </strong>crisis continued.<strong> Genesis</strong>, a cryptocurrency lender, tried to reassure its creditors that it has “no plans to file bankruptcy imminently”—the firm was forced to suspend redemptions after the [collapse of FTX](https://te.arielherself.xyz/briefing/2022/11/17/the-failure-of-ftx-and-sam-bankman-fried-will-leave-deep-scars).
 And American prosecutors indicted two Estonians for allegedly defrauding investors of $575m through a crypto-fuelled Ponzi scheme. <strong>Bitcoin</strong> meanwhile sank to $15,800—a quarter of its price three years ago.

 The king of <strong>Malaysia </strong>started the process of choosing the country’s <strong>next prime minister</strong>.
 It had been hoped that elections on Saturday would produce a democratic mandate.
 Failing that—a [hung parliament](https://te.arielherself.xyz/asia/2022/11/21/a-hung-parliament-in-malaysia-augurs-more-bad-government-and-instability) was elected instead—the incumbent coalition might have sided with either of its rivals and played the kingmaker.
 But on Tuesday it declined, leaving that job to the king himself.

-<strong>Bob Chapek</strong>, who was sacked as CEO of <strong>Disney</strong> on Sunday, was the victim of a boardroom revolt, according to several reports.
-A campaign to oust Mr Chapek had apparently been running since the summer, led by senior executives who were unhappy at his leadership.
-He oversaw huge streaming losses and a plummeting share price.
-Bob Iger, Disney’s previous, long-time boss, has been [reinstalled](https://te.arielherself.xyz/leaders/2022/11/21/disney-brings-back-a-star-of-the-past-but-its-real-problem-is-the-script).

 <strong>Fact of the day:</strong> 37%, the share of international sporting events hosted by autocracies since 2012.
 [Read the full story](https://te.arielherself.xyz/graphic-detail/2022/11/17/international-sporting-events-are-increasingly-held-in-autocracies).